haje01/wzdat/docs/foreword.rst

 Foreword
 ========

 If you are kind of a python enthusiast or data scientist, you might have been heard about the `IPython <http://ipython.org>`_ and `Pandas <http://pandas.pydata.org>`_.
-They are kind of fad for this data centric era. **IPython** gives us nice interactive python programming environment, and **Pandas** provides easy-to-use and data tools.
+They are kind of fad for this data centric era. **IPython** gives us nice interactive python programming environment, and **Pandas** provides easy-to-use professional data tools.
 They are convinient and powerful tools for not only daily data work, but also big companies and laboratories.

 Profits
 -------